H4HWV2011/msjarvis-public-docs/discipline/Methods.md

 - The Commons app is rolled out beyond the initial trusted circle, giving residents a place to see offers, needs, events, and MountainShares‑related activity.
 - Badges and levels appear as non‑tradable proofs of participation, making care work, storytelling, and local leadership visible without turning recognition into a speculative asset.
 - Commons councils form from residents, merchants, organizers, and red‑team members to steward norms, resolve conflicts, and deliberate on proposed rule changes or new use cases.
-- Ms. Jarvis is increasingly encountered through Commons interfaces: as a context‑aware helper, mapmaker, and explainer, not as a back‑office system.
+- Ms. Allis is increasingly encountered through Commons interfaces: as a context‑aware helper, mapmaker, and explainer, not as a back‑office system.

 Stage 3 is when the stack begins to feel like a shared civic and cultural surface rather than a set of technical pilots.